Gee2424/StreamingSite/README.md

 the site could also have ability to allow users to save progress

 user database could also be a nice feature for the site

+a server side and front end will be most likely needed